Correlations in the multispecies PASEP on a ring: Proof of Theorem

-\begin{lem} Let $s,t\geq 0$, $n>s+t$ and $X\in \{A,B\}$. $W^X_{s,t}$ and $\tau^X_{s,t}$ are related by the following equations.
+\begin{lem} Let $s,t\geq 0$, $n>s+t$, and $X\in \{A,B\}$. $W^X_{s,t}$ and $\tau^X_{s,t}$ are related by the following equations.

 \end{lem} \begin{proof} Links in any $L$MLQ can be constructed in any arbitrary order.
-So we construct all the trivial links first and then process the remaining particles from left to right.
+Therefore, we first construct all the trivial links and then process the remaining particles from left to right.
 Since the weight of a trivial link is $1$, the weight of an $L$MLQ is equal to the product of the weights of non-trivial links.